PIKES PEAK ARTS COUNCIL

-Membership in the Pikes Peak Arts Council shall be open to all individuals, organizations, or businesses interested in furthering the purpose of the Pikes Peak Arts Council.
+Membership in the Pikes Peak Arts Council shall be open to all individuals, organizations, or businesses interested in the mission and vision of the Pikes Peak Arts Council.
 Classes of membership and annual dues amounts shall be designated by the Board of Directors.
 Voting privileges shall be extended to all current dues paying members.

 Section 2: Membership Meetings

-A minimum of one general membership meeting will be held per year, shortly after the beginning of the new fiscal year (ending April 30). (approved June 11, 2003)
+A minimum of one general membership meeting will be held per year.

 Section 3: Special Membership Meetings